Hard-Working Arborvitae Trees

 It's also important to provide your tree with some winter protection against damage from ice and snow, so site them correctly to block the worst of the winter winds and avoid winter burn.
 Be sure to give supplemental water year round as needed.
-Some of the taller varieties do bronze up in winter, but will turn green again during spring and summer.
+Some of the taller varieties do bronze up into a reddish brown in winter, but will turn green again during early spring and summer.

 While they prefer slightly acidic soil, they will grow in a variety of soils, from clay to sandy loam.
-They'll do their best for you in moist, well drained soil.
+With a shallow root ball, they'll do their best for you in moist, well drained soil.
 However, they will tolerate extremes like a champ.

 Thuja trees will grow well in full sun of partial shade and are extremely popular - one of our best sellers!